Eight more Equinor wells lined up for Odfjell rig

 Back in May 2021, Odfjell Drilling and Equinor inked a deal for the Deepsea Stavanger rig.
 The contract was for a firm period of three wells plus six optional wells with a value of about $33 million.
 Come September 2021 and Equinor added an additional well to the contract for this rig, which was expected to keep it busy into the third quarter of 2022 after the contract started in February 2022.

 Six months later, the Norwegian giant added more wells to the rig’s backlog, and followed it up in May 2022, when it awarded even more work, which was anticipated to keep the rig fully occupied until the first quarter of 2023.
 Earlier this month, Equinor exercised the option to pile up further work to this rig’s backlog, which was scheduled to occupy it into the second quarter of 2023.

 In an update on Tuesday, Odfjell revealed that the Norwegian state-owned player had exercised further work for the Deepsea Stavanger under the continued optionality mechanism provided for in the contract from May 2021.

-Furthermore, Odfjell explained that the day rate is similar to the current contract up to 1 May 2023.
-Afterwards, there is an increase if certain CO2 targets have been achieved while a notable performance incentive rate will be applied when wells are delivered safely and ahead of target.
-The company disclosed that integrated services are provided through the contract and compensated separately.
+Furthermore, Odfjell explains that the day rate is similar to the current contract up to 1 May 2023.
+Afterwards, there is an increase if certain CO2 targets have been achieved while a notable performance incentive rate will be applied when wells are delivered safely and ahead of the target.
+The company says that integrated services are provided through the contract and compensated separately.